zverugin8/Terraform/general_task.md

   - `Terraform=true`,
   - `Project=epam-tf-lab`
   - `Owner={StudentName}_{StudentSurname}`

-**Note:** Please keep in mind that AWS autoscaling group requires using a special format for `Tags` section!

 Run `terraform validate` and `terraform fmt` to check if your configuration valid and fits to a canonical format and style.
 Do this each time before applying your changes.
 Run `terraform plan` to see your changes.